 Whether you’re a video pro or a little nervous about diving in, these 10 steps will set you up for success when creating your LinkedIn Cover Story Video:

-- Determine your primary goal of the cover video.
+- Determine your primary goal for the cover video.
 Are you looking for new job opportunities?
 Do you want to establish yourself as a thought leader and grow your following on LinkedIn?
 Getting clear on the purpose of the video will help give you clear direction for the following steps.

 - Outline your video script.
 Make note of key phrases for your introduction, the main point you want to get across, and your quick conclusion to the LinkedIn video.
 No need to write out all the details or make it perfect.
 This should be a bare-bones outline.